khirawdhi/tryhackme-rag-poison/room/room.md

 # RAG Data Poisoning: When Knowledge Bases Lie

+## Task 0: Introduction and Setup

+In this room, you will explore how **Retrieval-Augmented Generation (RAG)** systems can be manipulated through **data poisoning** at the knowledge base layer.

+You are **not expected** to have prior experience with AI security or RAG systems.
+If you understand basic command-line usage and Python scripts, that is sufficient.

+### What you need
+- A Linux environment (local VM is sufficient)
+- Python 3 installed
+- No GPU or large model downloads required

+This room focuses on **conceptual understanding and practical observation**, not deep machine learning implementation.

 ## Task 1: Learning Objectives

 In this room, you will learn how: